 To select a different Simulator video:

-To preview your effect in Instagram, you need to link your Instagram account with the Facebook account you used to log in to Spark AR Studio.
+Note that to preview your effect in Instagram, first, you need to link your Instagram account with the Facebook account you used to log in to Spark AR Studio.
 If this is your first time previewing in the app, make sure to link your Instagram account to the Facebook account first.

 Learn more about using Spark AR Player, including troubleshooting tips, in this article.